Qiu2023/cse15l-lab-reports/Jiaqiu Wu Lab report 3.md

 ### find -mmin:

-I think it's useful because `find -mmin` shows me all the files modified in a specific folder within last n(n>=0) minutes.
+I think it's useful because `find -mmin` helps me to find all the files modified in a specific folder within last n(n>=0) minutes.
 For example, if I modified several files in last 1 hour and I don't remember where they are.
-I can use this command to find them by setting n = 60, which will reveal the paths to all those files.
+I can use this command to find them by setting n = 60.

 Example 1: